OPEC+ set for only slight output target increase despite Ukraine -sources - NewsBreak

 OPEC+ set for only slight output target increase despite Ukraine -sources

-LONDON (Reuters) -OPEC+ will likely stick to plans for a modest increase in oil output in May, several sources close to the group said, despite a surge in prices due to the Ukraine crisis and calls from the United States and other consumers for more supply.
+LONDON, March 28 (Reuters) - OPEC+ will likely stick to plans for a modest increase in oil output in May, several sources close to the group said, despite a surge in prices due to the Ukraine crisis and calls from the United States and other consumers for more supply.

 Several consuming nations including the United States have urged producers to raise their output by more as crude prices have surged, hitting their highest since 2008 this month at over $139 a barrel.